domRiddle/ASF/Configuration.md

 ***

 `AutoDiscoveryQueue` - `bool` type with default value of `false`.
 During Steam summer/winter sale events Steam discovery queue is known for providing you extra cards for browsing it each day.
 When this option is enabled, ASF will automatically check Steam discovery queue each 6 hours, and clear it if needed.
 This option is not recommended if you want to browse your queue yourself, and typically it should make sense only on bot accounts.
-Please note that **we give no guarantee whether current ASF implementation will still work with further sales** (due to Valve changes), therefore it's entirely possible that this option will not work at all, and we do not accept bug reports for that.
 If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

+Please note that due to constant Valve issues, changes and problems, **we give no guarantee whether this function will work properly**, therefore it's entirely possible that this option **will not work at all**.
+We do not accept **any** bug reports, neither support requests for this option.
+It's offered with absolutely no guarantees, you're using it at your own risk.

 ***